Fabioepb/C-Crunch/README.md

 # C++ Crunch
-  A simple Javascript based C++ compiler
+  A simple Javascript based C++ parser
 #### What was used to make this project?
 1. Backend
    - This project is entirely **client-sided**, so no backend was needed.